Assessing

 This year’s inflation rate was higher than anticipated, so it helped increase property tax value (your assessed value, not taxable).
 If the assessed value of your home increased higher than inflation, that’s great news because it means that your home could sell for more!
 As inflation increases across industries, the City of Berkley is not immune to rising costs for things like construction projects and contracted services.
 Any additional revenue from increased property tax payments will help minimize required reductions to balance our budget as the City works to continue to provide existing services without further reductions.

-If you have a question about your assessment notice, we encourage you to contact Sarah Beathard, our assessing representative from Oakland County.
-You can call her at 248-658-3316, or email beathards@oakgov.com.
+If you have a question about your assessment notice, we encourage you to contact Enrique Benskey, our assessing representative from Oakland County.
+You can call them at 248-858-2390, or email benskeye@oakgov.com.
 If you disagree with the information on your notice, you have opportunities to appeal your assessment to the Board of Review which meets every March at City Hall.

 The purpose of a Board of Review meeting is to act on changes in state equalized value and taxable value which were the result of: